jollygoose/flat-remix-gtk-snap/README.md

 sudo snap connect NAME_OF_YOUR_APP:gtk-3-themes flat-remix-gtk:gtk-3-themes
 ```

-To apply to all gtk2 or gtk3 applications
+To apply to all gtk2 or gtk3 applications (thanks to @flexiondotorg for the handy loop)

 ```bash
 # gtk2